What Makes a Strong Brand?

 In this article

-In today’s fiercely competitive world, a strong brand is the foundation for your thriving business.
-But it’s more than just a logo and tagline.
-A strong brand represents your company’s identity, builds connections, and earns trust and loyalty.
+In today’s fiercely competitive world, a strong brand is the foundation for a thriving business.
+But a brand—that’s more than just a well-designed logo and a catchy tagline.
+A strong brand represents your company’s identity, builds connection, and earns people’s trust and loyalty.

-So, let’s clarify what makes a strong brand, so you can create one of your own.
+Let’s clarify what exactly makes a strong brand, so you can create one of your own.

 What Is a Strong Brand?